junaidzm13/cis2023-pie-chart/README.md

 of their sizes (instrument's proportion) in clockwise direction.
 You should return a list containing `N + 1` angles where `1 <= N <= 2000`.

-Since, it will be hard to visualize investments with very small proportions, your friend adds the following constraint:
-*if any instrument's invested proportion makes up less than **0.05%** (or 0.00314159 radians), its slice/arc must be assigned the corresponding minimum value in radians and the angles of other slices/arcs must be adjusted proportionally.*

-##### Example

-Portfolio A is made up of 3 instruments S1, S2 and S3 with the following proportions 40%, 30% and 30% respectively.
+For example, if Portfolio A is made up of 3 instruments S1, S2 and S3 with the following proportions 20%, 20% and 60% respectively.
-Now if we draw a pie chart sorted by the invested value of securities we get:
+Now, if we draw a pie chart sorted by the invested value of instruments we get:

 ![Part1-visualization.png](./Part1-visualization.png)